 Under the guidance of the French language coordinator, you will receive hands-on pedagogical training.
 You will learn to teach French-language courses through a rigorous teaching practicum course and individual mentoring.
 Recent graduates were awarded the Outstanding Graduate Student Teacher Award from the Kaneb Center for Teaching and Learning.

 If you wish to apply to the M.A. program, you must do so online through the Graduate School.
-Fall admissions deadline is January 15.
+Fall admissions deadline is January 15th.
+Applications will also be considered on a rolling basis until all spots are filled.
 The M.A. program in French and Francophone Studies is a two-year program.

 If you have general questions about the department or the application process, please contact:

 Linda Rule, Senior Administrative Assistant and Graduate Studies Assistant, at email@example.com

 If you have specific questions about the application process or Program in French, please contact:

 What can you do with an M.A. in French and Francophone Studies?